-- Individuals working as PCAs are not required to join the registry, for example when the PCA is only interested in working for one (1) dedicated consumerparticipant.
+- 1. Individuals working as PCAs are not required to join the registry, for example when the PCA is only interested in working for one (1) dedicated participant.
 PCAs will only be listed if they have expressed interest to EOHHS to be listed. - 2.
-Individuals PCAs who are trained by the consumer participant for all additional training beyond Mandatory Orientations (required training for all PCAs participating in the IP program) are not listed in the registry and cannot work for other consumers participants (with the exception of other consumers who also self-train)through the registry unless they complete mandatory orientation and training and certifications.
-No accommodations are made to list provisional providers on State registries/website. - PCAs listed on the registry have undergone formal training and meet minimum training requirements in order to participate in the IP program. - 45.
-Consumers Participants may use the registry to find and hire PCAs. - 65.
-The frequency of updates to the registry is dependent on the availability of qualifying PCAs. - 76.
-No consumer participant information is listed on the registry.
+PCAs who are trained by the participant are not listed in the registry and cannot work for other participants through the registry unless they complete mandatory orientation and training and certifications.
+No accommodations are made to list provisional providers on State registries/website. - 3.
+PCAs may self-initiate entry into the registry.
+Information posted on the registry is validated by the Fiscal Intermediary. - 4.
+Participants may use the registry to find and hire PCAs. - 5.
+The frequency of updates to the registry is dependent on the availability of qualifying PCAs. - 6.
+No participant information is listed on the registry.